How does Netflix license TV shows and movies?

 How does Netflix do this?

-Netflix pays attention to what people are actually doing and watching on Netflix to better understand what a member may enjoy and make personalized recommendations.
+Netflix pays attention to what people are actually watching on Netflix to better understand what a member may enjoy and make personalized recommendations.
 Whether it’s looking at which new series you’re watching, how much of an episode you finish, what types of genres you tend to watch the most, or what language you prefer watching in, Netflix is constantly using our members' own preferences to offer up TV shows and movies we think they’ll love.

 All the information Netflix looks at is kept private and used only to ensure that Netflix can better understand what each member enjoys -- so you spend less time searching and more time enjoying great titles on Netflix!